chrismatthews939/DataEng-Learning-Journal/5. Cloud Engineering/Topic-5-Migrations,-archiving,-monitoring-and-disaster-recovery.md

 - **Resource Constraints:** Allocating sufficient resources for DR planning and execution.
 - **Changing Environments:** Adapting DR plans to evolving technology landscapes and business processes.
 - **Communication Barriers:** Ensuring clear communication during crises, especially across different teams and locations.

+## Writing and deploying a cloud-native monitoring service in Python

+Building a custom monitoring service allows for tailored observability of specific applications or systems.

+Using Python, a versatile and widely used programming language, you can create a cloud-native monitoring application that collects metrics, processes data, and integrates with monitoring platforms.